• Blog

 What online discussions often get wrong

-- Online forums can amplify fear or oversimplify treatment choices.
+• Online forums can amplify fear or oversimplify treatment choices.

-- Antibiotics do not cure acne, and Accutane is not only for teenagers.
+• Antibiotics do not cure acne, and Accutane is not only for teenagers.

-- Long term management plans matter more than quick fixes or short-term results.
+• Long-term management plans matter more than quick fixes or short-term results.

 How to discuss acne treatment options with a clinician

-Telehealth platforms like DermOnDemand can help with education and follow-up when needed.
-However, in-person visits are still important for severe acne or lab tests.
+Telehealth platforms like DermOnDemand can support education and follow-up as needed, and you can schedule a private online consultation to discuss next steps.
+However, in-person visits remain important for severe acne or for lab tests.
+Clear preparation helps you and your clinician make safer, more informed decisions.